Understanding and improving the communication of risk relating to pregnancy

 Stakeholders also tended to feel that not enough attention is being paid to the possible negative impact of risk messages.
 Public health messages directed towards women, whilst important and vital, may be inadvertently under-emphasising the impact of a woman’s surroundings, social networks, and the availability of health services on her pregnancy.

-In summary, these problems may be undermining the effectiveness and credibility of public health messaging, and stakeholders recommended research be undertaken which draws on women’s experiences of risk messages relating to pregnancy.
+These problems may be undermining the effectiveness and credibility of public health messaging, and it was recommended research be undertaken which draws on women’s experiences of risk messages relating to pregnancy.